Arnoldi iteration: Properties of the Arnoldi iteration

 is an (n+1)-by-n matrix formed by adding an extra row to Hn.

 Finding eigenvalues with the Arnoldi iteration

 The idea of the Arnoldi iteration as an eigenvalue algorithm is to compute the eigenvalues in the Krylov subspace.
 The eigenvalues of Hn are called the Ritz eigenvalues.
-Since Hn is a Hessenberg matrix of modest size, its eigenvalues can be computed efficiently, for instance with the QR algorithm, or somewhat related, Francis's algorithm.
-Also Francis's algorithm itself can be considered to be related to power iterations, operating on nested Krylov subspace.
-In fact, the most basic form of Francis's algorithm appears to be to choose b to be equal to Ae1, and extending n to the full dimension of A. Improved versions include one or more shifts, and higher powers of A may be applied in a single steps.
+Since Hn is a Hessenberg matrix of modest size, its eigenvalues can be computed efficiently, for instance with the QR algorithm, or somewhat related, Francis' algorithm.
+Also Francis' algorithm itself can be considered to be related to power iterations, operating on nested Krylov subspace.
+In fact, the most basic form of Francis' algorithm appears to be to choose b to be equal to Ae1, and extending n to the full dimension of A. Improved versions include one or more shifts, and higher powers of A may be applied in a single steps.

 This is an example of the Rayleigh-Ritz method.